EisbachRiders/weather_app/README.md

   Eisbach Riders
 </h1>

-This website is an mobile app AND backend API to predict the weather at the Eisbach for the brand **Eisbach Riders**.
+This website is a mobile app AND backend API to predict the weather at the Eisbach for the brand **Eisbach Riders**.

 ## Frontend